 The southern half of the site was platted in 1984 as Twenty Three Park Plaza as an industrial park that has not developed.
 It was annexed in 2005 and zoned Industrial Office (I-O), consistent with the prior County zoning.
 Subsequently, the 2010 Comprehensive Plan Future Land Use Map honored the existing zoning and designated the property as Commercial/Industrial.
-The Applicant is requesting to vacate the Twenty Three Park Plaza plat, including the rights-of-way and easements.
-The northern portion of the site was recently annexed into the city that became effective on March 11, 2018.
+The Applicant is requesting to vacate the rights-of-way and easements in the Twenty Three Park Plaza.
+The northern portion of the site was recently annexed into the City, effective on March 11, 2018.
 Zoning for the annexation is being considered with this request.